Xiao-Lii/StoreFrontAndDatabaseUI-ServerClient-Java/README.md

 ## JavaPAOne - CSCI 3920 Programming Assignment for PA#1

 ### Assumptions
-There's one admin account that manages functions of our Department Store
+Our department store should be able to support many customers/clients all at once.
+However, there will be one admin account which have options to manipulate products, categories, and orders.

 ### ----------- Team Members -----------
     florealb    -   Alberto Flores